beshy-data-analyst/Software-Engineering-Project/README.md

 Each option is presented clearly, enabling users to make an informed decision quickly and efficiently.

 ---
+## 🎯 Project Objective

+The primary objective of Go Cheap is to:

+* Help users find the most cost-effective ride
+* Eliminate the need to switch between multiple ride-hailing applications
+* Provide a clean, secure, and user-friendly comparison experience
+---
 ## 🔐 Authentication & Security

 * Secure Login & Registration system